 Tasman Highway - Great Eastern Drive

 The Tasmanian Government has committed funding to upgrade the Great Eastern Drive to enhance the experience for the increasing visitor numbers and improve safety for all road users.
+The project aims to enhance driver experience, improve overall safety, and travel time reliability.

 The Great Eastern Drive is a 176 kilometre long section of the Tasman Highway that extends from Orford to St Helens on Tasmania’s East Coast.